 With Fyle, you can create custom Expense Policies for your employees and any policy violation will be detected in real-time while creating expenses.

 Policies can be created by the Admin in the Settings page.
-To create an Expense Policy, go to the Policies section in the Settings page and click on Expense.
+To create an Expense Policy, go to the Policy & Compliance section in the Settings page and click on Expense.
 Now, click on the New Policy button.

 You will land on another page where you create a new policy rule.
 In this page, there are 4 sections: